 To compare algorithm performance, we plot relative errors against the \verb!cputime! value of Matlab on an AMD Ryzen 5 5600H CPU.
 We call this value “computational resources”, as it takes into account the use of several CPU cores by Matlab's internal linear algebra, making it fairer than the actual running time.
-For each algorithm and problem, we indicate in \cref{tab:setup} the step length parameters, the number of outer steps to reach the computational resources value of 6000 (10000 for deconvolution with $N=128$), and an average multiplier to convert computational resources into running times.
-By taking at least $40\%$ more steps to produce $\alpha^{\lim}$ and $u^{\lim}$, we define the inner and outer relative errors
+For each algorithm and problem, we indicate in \cref{tab:setup} the step length parameters, the number of outer steps to reach the computational resources value of 6000 for denoising 15000 for deconvolution , and an average multiplier to convert computational resources into running times.

-For denoising with the implicit method only 15 steps are taken as additional steps make no progress.
-Because the FEFB and implicit methods are very slow in some experiments, we use $\alpha^{\lim}$ obtained with FIFB when indicated by a dash in the table.